WebQit/docs/play-ui/docs/getting-started/download/README.md

 ## Play UI Command Line

-The Play UI Command Line Interface is available as an npm package.
+The Play UI Command Line Interface is installable as an npm package.

 With [npm available on your terminal](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), run the following command to install Play UI CLI as a *dev dependency* to your project:

+> System Requirements: Node.js 12.0 or later

 ```text
 $ npm i -g @webqit/playui-cli --save-dev